Extracting Moore Machines from Transformers using Queries and Counterexamples: Extracting State Machines

 \section{Extracting State Machines}

-Assuming that a transformer faithfully implements a state machine, it must be possible to \emph{extract} said state machine. \citet{weiss2018extracting} proposed a method for extracting DFAs from RNNs using the exact learning algorithm $L^*$ \citep{angluin1987lstar}.
-We briefly summarise their approach, before specifying our changes.
+Assuming a neural network faithfully implements an automaton, it must be possible to extract said automaton.
+Weiss et al. \cite{weiss2018extracting} proposed a method for extracting DFAs from recurrent neural networks (RNN) using the exact learning algorithm $L^*$ \cite{angluin1987lstar}.
+We briefly summarise their method below.

-The $L^*$ algorithm learns a DFA by asking queries to a teacher oracle.
-These queries are either 1) \emph{membership} queries, asking whether the target language accepts a given sequence, or 2) \emph{equivalence} queries, asking whether a given DFA implements the target language and returning a counterexample should they differ.
-For a full explanation of the $L^*$ algorithm, we refer to Appendix~\ref{app:lstar}.
+The $L^*$ algorithm learns a DFA by asking queries to a teacher, here the RNN.
+These queries are either membership queries, asking whether the teacher accepts a sequence, or equivalence queries, asking whether a proposed DFA implements the teacher's language and returning a counterexample should they differ.

-The method of \citet{weiss2018extracting} boils down to implementing these two queries using an RNN.
-A membership query is straightforward as the RNNs are trained on membership prediction.
+Learning a minimal DFA consistent with a set of positive and negative examples is NP-hard in general \cite{gold1978complexity}.
+However, $L^*$ can learn any minimal DFA in time polynomial in the number of states of that DFA from a teacher answering only membership and equivalence queries \cite{angluin1987lstar}.

+Asking membership queries to a neural network is trivial, given that they accept the query as input and are trained as a classifier.
 Answering equivalence queries is generally intractable, however.
-For this reason, the hidden activation space is partitioned, such that each partition represents a state and state transitions are defined by a single sample in that partition \citep{giles1991extracting}.
-In other words, \citet{weiss2018extracting} keep track of two DFAs: the DFA $\mathcal{D}$ being extracted by $L^*$, and the DFA $\mathcal{D'}$ specified by the partitioning of the activation space.
+Weiss et al. \cite{weiss2018extracting} deal with this intractability by checking equivalence against a discrete approximation of the RNN.
+They partition the hidden activation space such that each partition represents a state and state transitions are defined by a single sample in each partition \cite{giles1991extracting}.
+In other words, they keep track of two DFAs: the DFA $\mathcal{D}$ being extracted by $L^*$, and the DFA $\mathcal{D'}$ specified by the partitioning of the activation space.

-To answer equivalence queries, the states of $\mathcal{D}$ and $\mathcal{D}'$ are traversed in parallel.
+To answer the equivalence query, the states of $\mathcal{D}$ and $\mathcal{D}'$ are traversed breadth-first in parallel.
 Two types of conflicts may occur.
-The first possibility is that $\mathcal{D}$ is different from the target language of the RNN, in which case we can return a counterexample.
-The second possibility is that the partitioning $\mathcal{D}'$ differs from $\mathcal{D}$, in which case the partitioning is refined.
+First, the sequences accepted by $\mathcal{D}$ may differ from those accepted by the RNN, which produces a counterexample.
+Second, one state of $\mathcal{D}'$ may be associated with two different states of $\mathcal{D}$, in which case the partitioning must be refined.